Amar-20/Python-Learn/README.md

 NOTE:  A **"library" in Python is a collection of modules**, meaning a library is a broader concept encompassing multiple modules, whereas a “**module”** is a single Python file containing functions, classes, and variables that can be imported and used in other programs; essentially, a module is a building block of a library.

-## Modules, packages, and Libraries:
+## Immutable and Mutable in Python:
 ![alt text](<mutable and immutable.png>)

-## Immutable and Mutable in Python:

 - Almost everything in Python is an object, with its properties and methods.
 - In Python, there are two types of datatypes: Immutable and Mutable.